Day 9: Cody to Bridger, Montana - High Desert Rivers - CycleBlaze

 Heart 3 Comment 0

 During the descent I passed the turnoff for Chief Joseph Scenic Byway which climbs high into the Absaroka mountains.
-It connect to the Beartooth Scenic Byway which goes even higher, and to the northeast corner of Yellowstone National Park.
+It connects to the Beartooth Scenic Byway which goes even higher, and to the northeast corner of Yellowstone National Park.
 I pedaled the Beartooth Highway in 2004 but have never driven or pedaled the Chief Joseph Byway.

 I did not take the Scenic Byway that climbs high in the Absaroka mountains.